Head to Admin > Infocapture > Your Project > Project Permissions > Project Roles

 Users: A role that has all staff in.
-They could submit new forms but not amend existing ones.
+They can submit new forms but not amend existing ones.

-Managers: A role with managers in, who have permission to edit existing forms.
+Managers: A role with managers, who have permission to handle and edit existing forms.

-Admin: A role with full permission to make any changes they like.
+Admin: A role with full permission to make any changes they like and manage the form.